FlightControl-Master/MOOSE_DOCS_DEVELOP/Moose_Functional.md

 **Features:**

+  * When SAM sites are being fired upon, the SAMs will take evasive action will reposition themselves when possible.
-  * When SAM sites are being fired upon, they will reposition themselves or take evasive action shutting down their radars.
+  * When SAM sites are being fired upon, the SAMs will take defensive action by shutting down their radars.

 ## 12. [**SUPPRESSION**](Documentation/Functional.Suppression.html)